rakesh2009/Fashion_MNIST/README.md

 1) Reading the dataset & EDA analysis on the dataset

-2) building the sequential model on train data
+2) building the sequential model on train data using deep neural network

 3) evaluation of model on test data based on accuracy metrics

-4) checking the predicted labels which are matching with the original test images using plot
+4) checking the predicted labels which are matching with the original test images using plots

 Dependencies: